dirkpetersen/our-chat/README.md

 ## <a name='AWSconnectivity'></a>AWS connectivity

-Export the AWS credentials and region of the Bedrock service account (the one that has only the AmazonBedrockFullAccess policy attached) to environment variables :
+Export the AWS credentials and region of the Bedrock service account (the one that has only the AmazonBedrockFullAccess policy attached) to environment variables:

 ```
 export AWS_ACCESS_KEY_ID=abcdefghijklmnopqrstuvwxyz